 Unfortunately for the Yankees and for Trout, that second straight shutout was the end of his hot streak.
 When he got to New York, he was cold as ice.
 In eight starts and four relief appearances with his new team he had an 0-4 record and an ERA that was almost as high as the Empire State Building.
 He was also the victim of some high crescendo booing during almost all of his painful Yankee Stadium appearances.
 The low point for Trout came in a relief appearance against the Tigers in early August.
 He pitched to just two batters and gave up a hit a walk, two wild pitches and two runs.
 After that game, Piniella told the press “I know this much for sure, we certainly can’t pitch him any more.”
 Trout was jettisoned to Seattle the following December and Piniella tried to sum up the pitcher’s dismal career in Pinstripes, when he told reporters after the 1987 season, “Maybe he just put too much pressure on himself.”

 I’ve certainly criticized Yankee pitchers in my lifetime, but I’ve never disrespected one.
 Once, when I was in my twenties, I was somewhere where they had a speed gun set-up so you could see how fast you could throw a baseball.
 I had trouble getting the reading up over 60 mph.
 I can only dream of being able to do what Steve Trout actually did.
-He shares his July 30th birthday with this legendary Yankee skipper and this one-time Yankee DH/first baseman.
+He shares his July 30th birthday with this legendary Yankee skipper, this long-ago catcher and this one-time Yankee DH/first baseman.

 My cousin Bob from Syracuse was in town on one Memorial Day weekend during the mid seventies.
 He was my direct link to the Yankees’ International League farm team that was located in Syracuse during the 1970′s, called the Chiefs.
 He knew I was a huge Yankee fan so when he saw me that day he told me the Yankees had a new “Mickey” coming up who can hit home runs and play shortstop.
 When I asked him what the guys name was he said Mickey Klutz.
 I probably started laughing thinking my cousin was joking with me.
 He finally convinced me he wasn’t so the next time I went to purchase my copy of the Sunday Times I also picked up the Sporting News so I could check the Chiefs player stats myself and sure enough, I found the name Mickey Klutts listed and he did play shortstop and was leading that Chiefs’ team in home runs.
 A few weeks later I got to see the Yankees “new Mickey” when he was called to to the parent club for a mid-season look see.
 He was quickly sent back down but for the next couple of years I kept my eye on him, hoping against hope that the next Yankee Messiah was about to emerge.